Up to 60% off sofas & mattresses — limited‑time deals.

 Tools

-• Speed square, tape measure, level
+• Speed square, tape measure, and level

-• Orbital sander (or sanding block)
+• Orbital sander or a sanding block

 Materials (typical)

-• Slats (1x4, 1x6, or deck boards)
+• Slats in 1x4, 1x6, or deck-board form

 Step-by-Step Build: A Practical Reference Design